 Habitat loss, fragmentation, and degradation is a leading threat to the nation’s fish and wildlife resources.
 As a result, preserving habitat connectivity has become an important conservation priority.

 How Does Climate Change Increase the Importance of Habitat connectivity?

 Rising temperatures and changing climatic conditions are already causing some species — plants and animals — to push their established ranges further north or into higher elevation areas.
 For example, the Forest Service's Northeastern Research Station published a study suggesting many tree species are already shifting their ranges further north and to higher elevations.
 Habitat connectivity facilitates this process, allowing animals to seek out new territory or escape newly-invading predators or competitors.

 Numerous Efforts Are Already Underway to Preserve Habitat Connectivity

 The protection of habitat connectivity, often through buffer zones or wildlife corridors, is a conservation priority.
-For example, the Western Governor’s Association recently established a Wildlife Corridors Initiative to help protect the region’s fish and wildlife from the impacts of climate change, energy development, transportation and other forms of habitat loss or degradation.
+For example, the Western Governor’s Association has established a Wildlife Corridors Initiative to help protect the region’s fish and wildlife from the impacts of climate change, energy development, transportation and other forms of habitat loss or degradation.